magenta-aps/spsftp/README.md

 An sftp-client for danish sftp.serviceplatformen.dk, using trigger- and metadata files as a means of routing things around to other users

 This library has only taken the term called 'simple transfer' into account.

-This is paragraph 3.1 in this document [Vejledning til Serviceplatformens SFTP Service.pdf](https://share-komm.kombit.dk/P133/Ibrugtagning%20og%20test/Delte%20dokumenter/Vejledning%20til%20Serviceplatformens%20SFTP%20Service.pdf)
+This refers to paragraph 3.1 in this document [Vejledning til Serviceplatformens SFTP Service.pdf](https://share-komm.kombit.dk/P133/Ibrugtagning%20og%20test/Delte%20dokumenter/Vejledning%20til%20Serviceplatformens%20SFTP%20Service.pdf) as of June 13, 2019

+A significant part of this library has been extracted from [cpr_udtraek](https://github.com/magenta-aps/cpr\_udtraek)

+## Usage:

 Create an instance of SpSftp and connect to the service